Getting around at Mount Hotham

 That way, you can just drive in and park (the resort may check your number plates).
 Here's how parking works when staying at Eiger:

 - First park near Bus Stop 8 to unload your gear.
 You need to carry your gear up the staircase and across to Eiger Lodge (see map).
 The parking limit at the staircase is 2 hours.

 - Then drive your car down the hill in the Omeo direction.
 The resort staff will direct you where to park.

 - Finally, catch the free village bus service (see below) back to Bus Stop 8 and walk back to the lodge.
 The bus runs until very late.

-Wheel chains are mandatory when visiting Mount Hotham (and there is a fair chance you will have to fit them because the road is steep and travels through an exposed high altitude area).
+Wheel chains are mandatory when driving to Mount Hotham (and there is a fair chance you will have to fit them because the road is steep and travels through an exposed high altitude area).

-If you travel to Mount Hotham by bus, just ask to be dropped at Bus Stop 8.
+If you travel to Mount Hotham by bus, ask whether you can be dropped at Bus Stop 8.
 If the bus terminates at Hotham Central, you will need to catch the Village Bus (see below) to Stop 8.